mmiranda222/.statsuite/content/contribution/development guidelines.md

 ```
 No need to enter a message neither to add reconciliated (and thus updated) files to the stage, git does automatically (conflicted state).

+---

+### Process

+- All changes to the code are done via merge requests.
+No one ever pushes directly to master.
+This applies to all core developers and community contributors.
+    - All changes to code need to be approved by a member of the core technical team.
+A member cannot approve her own code.
+- All changes to code must meet the published guidelines on code style and version control practices.
+- Merge requests are configured with CI/CD for all required security checks.
+If any check fails, then the core team must request fixes to the merge request.

+---

+### Coding standards
+We are using JavaScript (Node.js) and .Net:<br>
+- [ECMAScript 6](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_-_ECMAScript_2015) is used to standardise JavaScript (Node.js) code
+-

+---

+### Linting utilities
+[ESlint](https://eslint.org/) is used on JavaScript (Node.js) for checking code's consistency and reporting on security patterns.<br>
+.Net  ...